qt-labs/vscodeext/qt-qml/README.md

-# Qt Qml Extension for VS Code
+# Qt QML Extension for VS Code

 This extension provides you with QML syntax highlighting and code completion when you develop Qt Quick applications with Visual Studio Code.